 Plan name: Graduate Certificate in Business Information Technology

 CRICOS code: 085024M

 The Graduate Certificate in Business Information Technology degree requires the completion of 48 credit points (CP) comprising of the following:

 In response to Australian and Victorian government coronavirus (COVID-19) advice, some courses may be delivered online.
 For this reason, students must have access to a computer and the internet to support studies at RMIT.
-In Semester 2 2021, facilitated classes will be predominantly delivered face-to-face on campus.
+In Semester 1 2022, facilitated classes will be predominantly delivered face-to-face on campus.
 Lectures will continue to be recorded and shared through Canvas and will not be timetabled.
-Students can find out if a course has facilitated classes on campus, online or both by checking the Semester 2 class timetable from 15 June 2021.
-COVIDSafe campus protocols for students will remain in place in Semester 2 2021.
+Students can find out if a course has facilitated classes on campus, online or both by checking the Semester 1 class timetable once available, please note: 2022 Important timetable dates will be published in November 2021.
+COVIDSafe campus protocols for students will remain in place in Semester 1 2022.
 For more information students can refer to the Return to campus update on the RMIT website.